-The award winning dementia assistance card, labels and transfers provides a clear and concise way for someone with dementia to ask for help in shops, restaurants etc and shows the contact number of a relative or friend in the case of an emergency.
+The award winning dementia assistance card, labels and transfers provide a clear and concise way for someone with dementia to ask for help in shops, restaurants etc and contain the contact number for a relative or friend in the case of an emergency.

 The first time I noticed something out of character with my mother Lily was around 1983 when she had cut all her beloved leafy and flowering house plants down to bare twigs.
 “They needed pruning” she said.
 In the following couple of years there would be further uncharacteristic episodes, confrontations with and accusations made to family and friends.
 Unfortunately, I didn’t get it!
 I was too late to rescue all the important personal papers and documents that she had cleared out in her blissful ignorance!